microsoft/BotFramework-WebChat/samples/01.getting-started/l.sharepoint-web-part/README.md

 # Sample - Hosting on SharePoint as web part using React template

-A simple web part using React template hosting Web Chat from NPM.
-The development build is hosted under Docker.
+A simple SharePoint web part using React template hosting Web Chat from NPM.
+The SharePoint Framework (SPFx) development environment is hosted under Docker.

 ![Web Chat hosted inside SharePoint workbench showing a weather card](./webchat-sharepoint-web-part.png)